 But the more I’ve thought about that moment and my reaction, the less satisfied I am–not with them (though come on, it’s “The Dead”!), but with myself and with the unfair lose-lose situation I am (silently) putting the poor students in.

 The thing is, my classroom is nothing like Chartres cathedral.
-And I don’t mean just in the look and layout, though here are some pictures so you can imagine the scene for yourself:
+And I don’t mean just in the look and layout, though here’s a picture so you can imagine the scene for yourself:

 People who want to become English professors do so because, at one point in their lives, they found reading a story, poem, or play to be an emotionally rewarding experience.
 They somehow, someway were touched by what they read.
 Yet it is precisely this emotional response that the would-be professor must give up.
 Of course, the professor can and should have those feelings in private, but publicly, as a teacher or publisher, the professor must talk about the text in nonemotional, largely technical terms.
 No one ever won a National Endowment for the Humanities grant by weeping copiously for Little Nell, and no one will get tenure in a major department by sharing his powerful feelings about Housman’s Shropshire Lad with the full professors.